 If you want to enter the United States temporarily for employment, the precise work you perform and the precise nature of your employer’s business will determine which temporary work visa is right for you.
 If you are an international journalist or performer – or if you work with a journalist or a performer in a support capacity – have your immigration concerns addressed and obtain the sound legal advice you need by consulting a seasoned, trustworthy Ohio immigration lawyer.

-Keep in mind that visas do take time, and a knowledgeable Sam Shihab & Associates immigration attorney can help avoid any issues that could delay the process.
+Keep in mind that visas do take time, and a knowledgeable Shihab Burke, LLC, Attorneys At Law immigration attorney can help avoid any issues that could delay the process.

 Temporary Visa for Journalists